-Rather we mean trading it as a commodity and against other Cryptos in a properly regulated online market setting.
+We are rather referring to trading it as a commodity against other ‘Cryptos’ in a properly regulated online market setting.
 Similar to how a Foreign Exchange (Forex) market operates.

 It is therefore just a medium between traders where they can set limit orders to buy/sell Bitcoins for a certain price.

 So, in the true approach of Debunqed, we will decipher Crypto-exchange trading by looking at what you need to do to get into it, and what you stand to gain.

 They hold the most value and can thus be broken down into smaller denominations (Altcoins).
 The same way the dollar is used as the main exchange for other fiat currencies.

 This example helps to put things into perspective.

 Make sure you do your research into which wallet you will use.
 Obviously if you are mining a certain Cryptocurrency you would naturally purchase them directly from that software provider of the Altcoin.